evansolomon/kissmetrics-js/README.md

 A small library to interact with Kissmetrics that can be shared across a client (browser) and server (Node.js).

+The minified source is under 3k, compared to about 20k for the version served by Kissmetrics.
+If you gzip the minified source, it is about 1k (Kissmetrics does not gzip their JavaScript for backward compatability reasons with older browsers).
+The only feature missing is the "automatic" events that Kissmetrics will record for you.
+These are things like page views or site visits.
+Since only Kissmetrics has access to the options you've sent, it's not possible to know which events you want to record automatically without using their JavaScript.
+For that trade off you save 95% of the file size *and* can use the same library on the client and server.

 ## Annotated Source

 In place of a more detailed readme, the [annotated source](http://evansolomon.github.com/kissmetrics-js/) is very thorough.